Rnit/gitfold/README.md

 In the late 1940s, the US government set out to better understand cardiovascular disease.
 The plan was to track a large cohort of initially healthy patients over their lifetimes.
-A city was chosen, the city of Framingham, Massachusetts, to be the site for the study.
+A city was chosen, the city of **Framingham**, Massachusetts, to be the site for the study.
 Framingham has an appropriate size.
 It's not too large, it's not too small.
 It has a stable population that doesn't move too much.
 And the doctors and residents were quite cooperative.